fastapi/fastapi/typing_doc.md

 def hi(to: Annotated[str, doc("The name of a user in the system")]) -> None: ...
 ```

-Nevertheless, implementors would not be required to support type aliases outside of the final type annotation to be conformant with this specification, as it could require more complex derefrenecing logic.
+Nevertheless, implementers would not be required to support type aliases outside of the final type annotation to be conformant with this specification, as it could require more complex derefrenecing logic.
 If they do, they could state they also support the optional type aliases.

 #### Annotating Type Parameters